How to eliminate stress, negative emotions and disruptive behaviour in schools?

 Establishing solid evidence-based Policy Recommendations on the Quiet Time/TM programme implementation to support policy reform in the continuous improvement of the education systems across Europe

 Fostering the role of the Education, Training and Youth systems in Europe in promoting intercultural understanding, social cohesion, and mutual respect in societies and preventing discrimination, violence and radicalisation

-Quiet Time with the Transcendental Meditation programme consists in adding for a few minutes at the beginning and at the end of the school day the twice-daily practice of a simple, scientifically documented psycho-physiological technique Transcendental Meditation that has been found to be effective for the development of brain functioning, cognitive performance, personality integration, and positive social behaviour.
-During the Quiet Time period students, who volunteer and whose parents approve, practice the Transcendental Meditation technique while others are engaged in non-academic activities such as quiet reading or rest.
+The Quiet Time with Transcendental Meditation programme consists in adding for a few minutes at the beginning and at the end of the school day the twice-daily practice of a simple, scientifically documented psycho-physiological technique Transcendental Meditation that has been found to be effective for the development of brain functioning, cognitive performance, personality integration and positive social behaviour.
+During the Quiet Time period students who volunteer and whose parents approve, practise the Transcendental Meditation technique while others are engaged in non-academic activities such as quiet reading or rest.